maurocastillorondinara/projectwinter/README.md

 ## **Idea**:

 ### Build a WebApp that recopile information about winterResort's around the world process that info and return an user's friendly Recap.
+### For now i'm focus on The Resort api and not the weather.
 **Info**:

  - Resort: